 Perioral dermatitis is a red, bumpy rash around the mouth and on the chin that resembles acne, rosacea, or both.

 Perioral dermatitis is distinguished from acne by the lack of blackheads and whiteheads (comedones).
-Perioral dermatitis can be hard to distinguish from rosacea.
-However, rosacea does not cause a rash to form around the mouth.
+Perioral dermatitis can be difficult to distinguish from rosacea.
+However, rosacea does not cause a rash to form around the mouth and eyes.
 Other symptoms of rosacea must be present for that diagnosis to be made instead of perioral dermatitis.
-Doctors also rule out other types of dermatitis such as seborrheic dermatitis and contact dermatitis.

 Generic NameSelect Brand Names